Narisara Nuwattiwong: Government

-Prince Narisara Nuwattiwong was appointed as the Director of Public Works, Town and Country Planning for the Ministry of the Interior.
+Prince Narisara Nuwattiwong was appointed the Director of Public Works, Town and Country Planning for the Ministry of the Interior.
 He worked on Thailand's early urban planning and became an Art Advisor for the Royal Institute of Thailand.
 His other jobs included working for the Ministry of the Treasury, the Ministry of War, and the Ministry of the Palace.
 From 1892 to 1894, he served as Minister of the Treasury.

 From 1894 to 1899, he was the Minister of War.
 During his tenure, the former Kalahom department (dating back to the 15th century) was radically modernised based on Western models.
 From 1896 to 1899, Prince Naris—who was both a general of the army and an admiral—additionally held the position of the Commander of the Department of Military Operation, the highest military position in the Siamese Army of that time.
 From 1898 to 1899 he was also the Commander of the Navy Department and therefore commanding officer of the Siamese Navy.

 Prince Naris served as Regent of Siam from 1934 to 1935, substituting for his nephew King Prajadhipok (Rama VII) who resided in England during the treatment of an eye condition.
 After Prajadhipok's definite abdication in 1935 and the choice of 9-year-old Ananda Mahidol as the new king, Naris declined the request to continue as regent, pointing to his old age.